 Championship and the 2004 NCAA Division II National Championship.

-Steidl is going into her seventh year as the head coach for Seattle
+Steidl is going into her eighth year as the head coach for Seattle

 University’s cross country and track & field programs.
 In the last

 six years, she has spearheaded the vast improvement of both programs, in